kachayev/dataclasses-tensor/README.md

 # Dataclasses Tensor

-The library provides a simple API for encoding and decoding Python [`dataclasses`](https://docs.python.org/3/library/dataclasses.html) to and from tensors (PyTorch, TensorFlow, or NumPy arrays) based on `typing` annotations.
+The library provides a simple API for encoding and decoding Python [`dataclasses`](https://docs.python.org/3/library/dataclasses.html) to and from tensors (PyTorch tensors or NumPy arrays) based on `typing` annotations.

 Heavily inspired by [`dataclasses-json`](https://github.com/lidatong/dataclasses-json) package.